-A report produced by the Southern Coalition for Equal Protections Under the Law (SCEPUL) accuses the New Hanover Public school system of the cover-up of sexual abuses cases and racial discrimination.
+A report produced by the Southern Coalition for Equal Protections Under the Law (SCEPUL) accuses the New Hanover Public school system of the cover-up of sexual abuse cases and racial discrimination.

 Case One alleges that in 2015 and 2016, administrators of a Spanish language immersion program “hid evidence of racial discrimination in an enrollment program.”